... the real-time intrusion detection & prevention system and superordinate firewall manager

 Detect and react ...

-The only effective counter measure is a realtime intrusion detection system (RIDS) with instant measure by firewall DROPs to get attacking IP addresses under control before these can mess with the services on a server system.
+The only effective countermeasure is a real-time intrusion detection system (RIDS) with instant measures by firewall DROPs to get attacking IP addresses under control before these can mess with the services on a server system.
 Nowadays attackers have 'tools' to deploy brute-force-attacks that can fire over 20 attacks per second against a server system.
-With 'traditional' log file scanning it is not even closely possible to detect such an aggressive behavior ... not to speak of the defense ...
+Spammers cause, that over 85% (283 billion) of all email sent in a day (330 billion) is SPAM, which in turn must be processed somehow by mail servers.

 Watcher fills your firewall lightning-fast at machine start-up or after reboot from:

-• DynLoaders (from common and reliable public resources like 'SpamHaus' & 'NixSpam'; Dynloaders for SpamHaus & NixSpam are included with the master-package at no charge.
 Instructions on how you can build your individual dynloader can be found in the Watcher-Master manual.

-• Optional Watcher modules for:
+• Watcher modules for:

 • Login [sshd]

-• Mail transport [MTA] & Mailbox access [POP, IMAP],
+• Mail transport [MTA] and mailbox access [POP, IMAP],

-• WEB SERVER [httpd]
+• WEB server [httpd]

 Watcher 1.3 start